 3. Introducing Workspace ONE Privacy Guard for Admins

-Finally, as part of Workspace ONE Privacy Guard, a new administrative role has been introduced: the “Privacy Officer” role.
+As part of Workspace ONE Privacy Guard, there’s an important administrative role: the “Privacy Officer.”
 The Privacy Officer role has access to view devices and system settings that affect users and has full editing rights around privacy.

 Protecting privacy should be the focus of every mobile experience.
 After all, user adoption is key to any successful business mobility initiative, and earning user trust is the foundation of successful user adoption.
 That’s why the Workspace ONE digital workspace platform delivers what we call “privacy by design” through Workspace ONE Privacy Guard.